 - Subsequent sign-in risk

 The baseline flow for Identity Protection risk detection and response for any given sign-in is summarized in the above graphic.

 Let’s look at the example of an employee of Contoso.

-An employee attempts to sign in to Exchange Online from the Tor browser.
-At the time of sign-in, Azure AD detects real-time risk events.
+- An employee attempts to sign in to Exchange Online from the Tor browser.
+At the time of sign-in, Azure AD detects real-time risk detections.